Trivadis/TypeScriptAndAngularTraining/01_TypeScript_Introduction/demo01_startup/readme.txt

-1. Start Visual Studio Code from the starter directory with «code .».
+1. Start Visual Studio Code from the starter directory with "code .".
-	Note: You don’t have any tooling for the .js-file.
-And you can even call it with just an ‘x’:
+	Note: You don't have any tooling for the .js-file.
+And you can even call it with just an "x":
 	Add sortFriendsByName ('x'); at the end of the file